Rwandan Cup

 The Rwanda Peace Cup previously known as The Rwanda Cup is the top knockout tournament of the Rwandan football.
 It was created and first played in 1975, with the inaugural edition being won by Kiyovu Sports.

 The competition is open to all clubs in Rwanda's first and second divisions.
 The winners qualify for the CAF Confederation Cup and a place in the FERWAFA Super Cup, an upcoming season curtain raiser match against the winners of the Rwanda Premier League.
-APR FC are the most successful club with thirteen titles.
+The most successful club with fifthteen titles is APR FC.

+History

+The Rwandan Cup had more names during history, the first name was Coupe de 5 Juillet because the final usually played July 5 each year, after it was adopted the Amahoro Cup which means Peace Cup, the named started to be used since 1995.

+Another named used was Trophée Président Habyarimana (President Habyarimana Trophy) which was the president of Rwanda until 1994.